 Heart of Helsinki

-Interactive 3D shape as a project proposal for HSL, made together with SOPI research group.
+I designed a project proposal for HSL together with SOPI research group.
 A pulsing heart of Helsinki.
-It reads real-time data and maps it to a chosen 3D shape.
-Creating the paths of the local traffic in the center of Helsinki, while visualizing also other data like speedometer and bus numbers.
+The software reads real-time data and maps it to a 3D model, creating the paths of the local traffic in the center of Helsinki.
+The visualizing also includes other data like for example, a speedometer.